 One day while giving a tour in Washington, D.C., I encountered a tour guide’s nightmare.
 Two women boarded my bus and told me they had been on this tour so many times, that they could give the tour themselves.
 They then proceeded to sit right behind me and made comments, out loud throughout the tour.

 I then heard one turn to the other and say, “Why are there so many black people on the street?
 I wonder if there is some type of protest taking place?”
 At that moment, I realized that they had been on this tour numerous times but never knew that the majority population in Washington, D.C. was African American.

 This was a fact I thought everyone knew.
 It was clear they did not.

-To make a long story short, I was eventually downsized out of the company.
+To make a long story short, I was eventually downsized from the company.
 I knew I would eventually leave but I still wasn’t ready when leaving was forced upon me.

 It was at that moment, as I stepped out of the building with my last paycheck in my hand, that I became impregnated with the desire to tell the story that most traditional tour companies are uncomfortable telling.
 It was time.
 Approximately 9 months later, A Tour of Possibilities was born.